-Today the U.S. celebrates Independence Day!
-One of the most famous symbols of the holiday is the giant cracked Liberty Bell in Philadelphia, Pennsylvania.
-Maybe you can’t tell from the picture, but this bell is huge.
-It stands 3 feet tall, and it weighs over 2,000 pounds!
-That’s because its walls are super thick and made of lead (mixed in with other metals).
-The bell was made in 1753 as the bell for Pennsylvania’s State House.
-So it had been around a while when it rang in July 1776, the day the Declaration of Independence was read to the crowds for the first time.
-Sadly, the bell doesn’t ring any more: in 1846 it got a small crack, which got bigger when the heavy bell rang for George Washington’s birthday that year.
-To be safe, people have never rung it again since.
-But even without hearing it, you can bet that when it rang, it was loud.
+July 4 is Independence Day!
+One of its most famous symbols is the giant cracked Liberty Bell in Philadelphia, PA.
+The bell stands 3 feet tall and weighs over 2,000 pounds!
+It was made in the year 1753 and rang in July 1776, the day the Declaration of Independence was read to the crowds for the first time.
+Sadly, the bell cracked in 1846, so no one rings it anymore.
+But you can bet that when it rang, it was loud.

 Wee ones: Who’s taller, you or the 3-foot-tall Liberty Bell?
 Find out your height!